mrbobbytables/thegrid/README.md

 5. Set the `Label Expression` to `mesos-docker`.

-6. Scoll down and check the checkbox next to `Mesos Single-use Slave` under the Build Environment settings.
+6. Scroll down and check the checkbox next to `Mesos Single-use Slave` under the Build Environment settings.

 7. Go down to build and add an `Execute Shell` build step, with the following:
 ```